Kenncobby/Trial_GitHub/README.md

 # Trial_GitHub
-This is for me to try and work my hands on GitHub
+This is for me to try and work my hands on GitHub.